electrickite/damp/README.md

 Usage
 -----

-DAMP is primarily intended for configuring a web devlopment software stack and then creating/managing Drupal sites.
+DAMP is primarily intended for configuring a web devlopment environment and then creating/managing Drupal sites.
 The script contains a number of commands related to those tasks such as creating new sites, removing sites, and setting global options.

 The general syntax of a DAMP command is: `damp COMMAND [OPTION]...
 [SITE]`